 Running barefoot allows the nerves on your feet to provide unfiltered feedback to your central nervous system and adjust your mechanics subconsciously.
 Your footstrike with most likely change instinctively within the first few steps of your first barefoot run.

 Running barefoot will also allow strengthen your feet, allowing them to flex and load in ways that shoes do not allow.
 That being said, it's extremely important that you build distance running barefoot over time to avoid injury.

 Tools to become a better midfoot strike runner

 Believe it or not, there aren't many.
 The running industry tends to focus on the symptoms of bad form by selling cushioned shoes or arch support instead of promoting proper running technique.

 Pareto was founded because of a dissatisfaction with the industry's backwards logic.
 The PR1 insole is the only product designed to help you develop a controlled midfoot strike.

-The PR1 provides real-time feedback so you can feel and hear when you are overstriding and heel striking during your runs and workouts.
+The PR1 provides real-time feedback so you correct for overstriding and heel striking during your runs and workouts.